huynle/ogpt.nvim/README.md

   ...
   actions = {
     grammar_correction = {
-      type = "chat",
+      type = "popup",
-      opts = {
       template = "Correct the given text to standard {{lang}}:\n\n```{{input}}```", system = "You are a helpful note writing assistant, given a text input, correct the text only for grammar and spelling error.
 You are to keep all formatting the same, e.g. markdown bullets, should stay as a markdown bullet in the result, and indents should stay the same.
 Return ONLY the corrected text.", strategy = "replace",
       params = {
         temperature = 0.3,
-        },
       },
       args = {
         lang = {